jdspoone/CK3-West-Germanic-Pagan-Flavor/README.md

 - *hostility_group* in *common/religion/doctrine_group_types/00_doctrine_group_types.txt*
 - *doctrine_funeral* in *common/religion/doctrine_group_types/00_doctrine_group_types.txt*
 - *germanic_religion* in *common/religion/religions/00_germanic.txt*, and associated English language localizations
+- *common/events/activities/funeral_activity.txt* in its entirety
-- *activity_funeral* in *common_activities/activity_types/funeral.txt*
+- *common/on_action/dlc/ce1/ce1_funeral_on_actions.txt* in its entirety
-Any other mods overriding these same definitions will likely be incompatible.
+Any other mods overriding these same definitions/files will likely be incompatible.

 ## Credits
 - [The Fallen Eagle](https://steamcommunity.com/workshop/filedetails/?id=2243307127)'s implementation of Eseism was used as a guide for my own, and I have used their Eseism-specific English localizations without changes.